sgprpay/dash/doc/README.md

-Sgpr Core 0.12.1
+Sgpr 0.12.1
 =====================

 This is the official reference wallet for Sgpr digital currency and comprises the backbone of the Sgpr peer-to-peer network.
-You can [download Sgpr Core](https://www.sgprpay.com/downloads/) or [build it yourself](#building) using the guides below.
+You can [download Sgpr](https://www.sgprpay.com/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------